ateluhm/IntraNC/README.md

 # IntraNC
- Plugin for authentification in Nextcloud with WordPress user credentials.
-Not recomended for use outside of VPN or without https.
+ Plugin for authentication in Nextcloud with WordPress user credentials.
+Not recommended for use outside of VPN or without https.